itstlion/itstlion/README.md

 ### Installing dependencies

-Now that you have cloned the repository, you have to install the necessary dependencies before running the application.
-For doing so, you can run the following commands in your terminal:
+Now that you have cloned the repository, you can install the necessary dependencies before running the application.
+For doing so, run the following commands in your terminal:

 ```shell
 cd ./itstlion/app # Move to the application folder